Skip to main content

 • Shows the balance between bid and ask liquidity

-• Displays price levels even when no orders are present
+• Displays price levels even when no orders are currently available at those levels

 • Price Step